-- 5.9.1 The Ontario Heritage Act will be utilized to conserve, protect and enhance the cultural heritage resources in the Town, either through the designation of individual properties or through the establishment of Heritage Conservation Districts. - 5.9.2 A Municipal Heritage Committee may be established to advise and assist the conservation. - 5.9.3 The Town may, by by-law, - a) designate properties to be of historic, and/or architectural value or interest; - define specific areas within the Town, as an area to be examined for designation as Heritage Conservation Districts; and - c) designate areas within the Town as Heritage Conservation Districts. - 5.9.4 The character of the downtown area will be preserved through the maintenance of building fronts and heights along Seguin and James Streets.
+- 5.9.1 The Ontario Heritage Act will be utilized to conserve, protect and enhance the cultural heritage resources in the Town, either through the designation of individual properties or through the establishment of Heritage Conservation Districts. - 5.9.2 A Municipal Heritage Committee may be established to advise and assist the Town on matters related to the Heritage Act and other matters of cultural heritage conservation. - 5.9.3 The Town may, by by-law, - a) designate properties to be of historic, and/or architectural value or interest; - b) define specific areas within the Town, as an area to be examined for designation as Heritage Conservation Districts; and - c) designate areas within the Town as Heritage Conservation Districts. - 5.9.4 The character of the downtown area will be preserved through the maintenance of building fronts and heights along Seguin and James Streets.
 Development will be supported that preserves the architectural style and periods reflected in the downtown area. - 5.9.5 When undertaking road widening, the Town shall consider the consequence of these widenings on important streetscapes and landscapes.
-In particular, the
+In particular, the areas of Church Street and Gibson Street may be seriously impacted in a negative manner without consideration of these landscapes.